 Sotomayor Full-Tuition Public Service Scholarship

 This scholarship is awarded to a student that has demonstrated high academic achievement and a commitment to public service.
 It is awarded to one student each year.
+To be considered, a student must submit a complete Early Action or Early Decision I application for admission

 To learn more about Tulane’s Merit Scholarship opportunities, visit here.